SysBioChalmers/GECKO/README.md

 ## Required Software for Matlab module:

 * MATLAB (7.5 or higher) + Optimization Toolbox (http://www.mathworks.com/).
-* The COBRA toolbox for MATLAB, available free of charge at http://opencobra.sourceforge.net/openCOBRA/Welcome.html.
+* The COBRA toolbox for MATLAB (https://github.com/opencobra/cobratoolbox).
 Note that libSBML (http://sbml.org/Software/libSBML) and the SBML toolbox (http://sbml.org/Software/SBMLToolbox) should both be installed.
 Both of them are free of charge for academic users.
 Aditionally, you should add the cobra folder to your MATLAB search path.

 ========================